I. Purpose

 III.
 Standard

-FSU has adopted the NIST Framework for Improving Critical Infrastructure Cybersecurity in conjunction with NIST 800-53 Controls as the foundation for a risk-based approach to cybersecurity management.
-The Cybersecurity Framework (CSF) Core uses common cybersecurity functions, activities and desired outcomes to align university policy to the management of IT risk.
-The CSF Core leverages industry standards, guidelines and practices to establish baseline expectations for cybersecurity for all university units.
+FSU has adopted the NIST Cybersecurity Framework (CSF) 2.0 as the foundation for a risk-based approach to cybersecurity management.
+CSF uses common cybersecurity functions, activities, and desired outcomes to align university policy to the management of IT risk.
+The CSF Core leverages industry standards, guidelines, and best practices to establish baseline expectations for cybersecurity for all University Units.

-University Units are responsible for using this framework and controls to assess their unique risks, threats, vulnerabilities and risk tolerances to determine an appropriate risk management plan that complies with FSU Technology Policies, Standards and Guidelines.
+University Units are responsible for using this framework to assess their unique risks, threats, vulnerabilities, and risk tolerances to determine an appropriate risk management plan that complies with FSU Technology Policies, Standards and Guidelines.

 Roles and Responsibilities